FormidableLabs/react-swipeable/README.md

 v6 now only exports a hook, `useSwipeable`.

-If would like something similar to the old `<Swipeable>` component you can recreate it from the hook.
+If you would like something similar to the old `<Swipeable>` component you can recreate it from the hook.
 There are examples in the [migration doc](./migration.md#swipeable-component-examples).

 ## FAQs